rtp-aws/devpost_aws_disaster_response/icy-bridge/README.md

-# Notes on Curated Cameras Images
+# Notes on Curated Cameras Images used for Model Development

 These are the cameras chosen for the experiment.
 These are the notes on which cameras have the best views of the bridge before and after the ice